 Taking a ‘healthy societies’ approach to questions of care, we carefully consider how care is imagined and enacted in ways that are productive or deleterious not only of what we typically think of as health and wellness, but of the more general conditions of human and more-than-human flourishing, too.

-Such an approach takes seriously the historical, social, political and economic contexts in which bodies and selves are variously drawn into relations of care with each other, with institutions, with the social and economic order, and with built and natural environments.
-It entails considering care as a relation, ethic, practice, and infrastructure across scales from the microbial to the planetary.
-In this way, we reposition care as a key organizing principle of contemporary societies – as central not only to the health and wellbeing of the people within them, but as central to the health of societies themselves.
+Within the ‘Health/Care Across Time, Place and Scale’ theme, our researchers are developing innovative scholarship across the full spectrum of the social sciences and humanities, including rethinking health and care, across time, place and scale.
+This entails considering care as a relation, ethic, practice, and infrastructure across scales from the microbial to the planetary.
+In this way, we reposition care as a key organising principle of contemporary societies – as central not only to the health and wellbeing of the people within them, but as central to the health of societies themselves.